LeBron James breaks the NBA career scoring record, passing Kareem Abdul-Jabbar

 James, 38, broke the career record late in the third quarter when he scored his 36th point on a fadeaway jumper against the Oklahoma City Thunder.
 Abdul-Jabbar was in attendance to witness the accomplishment, along with countless other celebrities.

 The NBA stopped the game for an on-court ceremony with Abdul-Jabbar and James embracing.
+Abdul-Jabbar held the basketball aloft and handed it to James, a ceremonial passing of the torch.
 James addressed the crowd and was emotional about what he'd just done.

+"I had a moment when it happened, and I embraced that moment," James said.
+"Seeing my family and friends, the people that's been around me since I started this journey to the NBA, definitely very emotional right there."

 James broke the record which has stood for nearly 39 years, roughly halfway through his 20th NBA season.
 Over his career, James has shot 50.5% from the field and averaged 27.2 points per game.